PRESS DIGEST- Financial Times - July 11

-* AT&T - Virginia governor signed letter accepting firstnet & co plan to deliver wireless broadband network to commonwealth's public safety community

-July 11 The following are the top stories in the Financial Times.
+July 11 (Reuters) - The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.

 Headlines